 Cub Scout Leader Specific Training is a 3-hour course for Cub Scout Leaders.
 Note that there are 5 distinct tracks: Tiger Den Leader, Den Leader, Webelos Den Leader, Cubmaster, and Committee Member.
 If you have changed positions in the pack, you should take the track for your new position.
 It is also available online.

 Troop Committee Challenge is a 3-hour course for Boy Scout Troop Committee members.
 It is also available online.

 Scoutmaster and Assistant Scoutmaster Leader Specific Training is a 6-hour course for Boy Scout Troop Scoutmasters and Assistant Scoutmasters.

-Troop Leadership Training is a 3-hour course for Boy Scout Troop youth leadership, usually conducted at the unit level by the youth leadership.
+Introduction to Leadership Skills for Troops is a 3-hour course for Boy Scout Troop youth leadership, usually conducted at the unit level by the youth leadership.
 Please note that Troop Leadership Training replaced Scoutmaster's Junior Leader Training.

 Venturing Leader Specific Training is a 5-hour course for Venturing Crew Advisors, Assistant Advisors, and Crew Committee members.